-In the mid-to-late 2010s, most of the conversation around digital badges was in the context of gamification—a fun way of motivating learners with colorful badges for completing training or passing a quiz.
+During the latter half of the 2010s, the conversation around digital badges focused on gamification, a fun way to reward learners with colorful badges for completing training modules or acing quizzes.

-Digital badges have since grown up, and many of those involved in implementing badges now refer to them as “digital credentials.”
+Digital badges have since grown up, and many implementing badges now refer to them as “digital credentials.”
 These credentials are implemented with robust assessment criteria to ensure sufficient value and meaning to sit alongside traditional qualifications on a learner’s resume.

 That’s not to say digital badges don’t have a place in a professional context.
 But when we talk about digital credentials, we’re talking about recognizing significant achievements that carry weight and demonstrate skill and knowledge competency.